kaustavha/luvit-docs/doc/api/process.markdown

 Identical to the parent process's [ChildProcess.disconnect()](child_process.html#child_process_child_disconnect).

-If Node.js was not spawned with an IPC channel, `process.disconnect()` will be undefined.
+If luvit was not spawned with an IPC channel, `process.disconnect()` will be undefined.